adigitalmonk/tango/README.md

 ### Serialization / Deserialization

-By default, Echo will serialize only strings and will simply append a `\n`.
+By default, Tango will serialize only strings and will simply append a `\n`.
 The default deserialization will take the payload and `String.trim/1` any whitespace.
 You can replace this behavior easily in your handler by overriding the default methods.